VioletViolaVi/My_Website/README.md

 - [Git](https://git-scm.com/)
 - [GitHub](https://github.com/)

-This is an updated version of my previous website which can be found via [this](https://github.com/VioletViolaVi/My_Portfolio/edit/master/README.md) link.
+This is an updated version of my previous website.
+Its repository can be found via [this](https://github.com/VioletViolaVi/My_Portfolio) link.